luckalgorithm/ZBomber/README.md

 When you run the script, you'll be prompted for the following:

-`Bomb decompressed size? (e.g., '1 PB', '500 GB')`
+`Bomb decompressed size:`

 - This is the total uncompressed size you want the final ZIP bomb to expand to.
 - Units supported: B, KB, MB, GB, TB, PB.
 - Example: 500 GB

-`Payload file size? (default 1 MB, format <number> <unit>):`
+`Payload file size:`

 - Size of the individual file inside the ZIP archive.
- - Default is 1 MB if you press Enter.
+- Default is 1 MB.
 - The smaller this is, the more files the ZIP bomb will contain.
 - Example: 1 MB

-`Output zip name? (default: bomb.zip):`
+`Output zip name:`

 - Name of the final ZIP file to be created.
 - Default is `bomb.zip`.

 ### After input